stackitcloud/stackit-cli/docs/stackit_config_profile_create.md

 ### Examples

 ```
-  Create a new configuration profile "my-profile" as the active profile
+  Create a new configuration profile "my-profile" with the current configuration, setting it as the active profile
   $ stackit config profile create my-profile

   Create a new configuration profile "my-profile" with a default initial configuration and don't set it as the active profile